Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Contribute by Travels of a Bookpacker

 Of all the monasteries in Georgia, Gelati Monastery impressed us the most.
-Located at 20-minute minibus ride from Kutaisi it sits in a gorgeously scenic setting with views over rolling hills and forests.
+Located at a 20-minute minibus ride from Kutaisi it sits in a gorgeously scenic setting with views over rolling hills and forests.

 The exterior was under restoration when we were there and has been for quite some time.
 But the interior is the real spectacle.
 Intricately painted murals adorn every space and there is a giant mosaic creating the centerpiece of the church.